ArmandBernard/teaching-coding/HtmlCssJs/BasicsOfJS.md

 Join is specifically for arrays of strings.
 It allows you to join all the strings in an array into one string.

-When you do this, you usually also provide a separator, which is a string that will be placed between every joint string.
+When you do this, you usually also provide a **separator**, which is a string that will be placed between every joint string.
 This is good for representing lists of items.

 ```js
 const myArray [1, 2, 3, 4];